D2Dewarp: Dual Dimensions Geometric Representation Learning Based Document Image Dewarping: Experiments

 \subsection{Evaluation metrics}

-\textbf{MS-SSIM, LD and AD.} Our evaluation employs metrics widely used in prior research \cite{Ma2018DocUNetDI, Feng2021DocTrDI, feng2025docscanner, Zhang2022MariorMR, Jiang2022RevisitingDI, Feng2022GeometricRL, Ma2022LearningFD, Li2023ForegroundAT, feng2023doctrp, Li2023LayoutawareSD}.
-Structural Similarity (SSIM) assesses the similarity between two images based on their luminance, contrast, and structural attributes.
+\emph{MS-SSIM, LD and AD.} Our evaluation employs metrics widely used in prior methods DocUNet, DocTr, DocGeoNet, FTDR, LA-DocFlatten, DocRes and DocScanner.
 Multi-Scale Structural Similarity (MS-SSIM) \cite{Wang2004ImageQA} enhances SSIM by evaluating contrast and structure across multiple scales and measuring luminance only at the final scale.
 Local Distortion (LD) \cite{You2016MultiviewRO} quantifies the average local deformation per pixel between the corrected image and an authentic scanned counterpart, utilizing SIFT flow \cite{Liu2011SIFTFD} for analysis.
-Aligned Distortion (AD) \cite{Ma2022LearningFD}, building on MS-SSIM and LD, addresses their limitations: MS-SSIM's sensitivity to minor global changes and LD's tendency to inaccurately flag errors in texture-lacking regions.
+Aligned Distortion (AD) \cite{Ma2022LearningFD} optimized the problem that MS-SSIM and LD are sensitive to minor global changes.

-\textbf{ED and CER. }Our method's dewarping quality on distorted images is assessed using OCR recognition performance.
+\emph{ED and CER. }Our method's dewarping quality is assessed using OCR performance.
 Edit Distance (ED) is defined as the minimum number of operations needed to transform one string into another, including insertions (\textit{i}), deletions (\textit{d}), and substitutions (\textit{s}).
-Consequently, the Character Error Rate (CER) is calculated using the formula: ($\textit{i} + \textit{d} + \textit{s}) / \textit{M}$, where \textit{M} represents the total number of characters in the reference string.
-In alignment with previous methodologies \cite{Feng2021DocTrDI, Feng2022GeometricRL, Li2023ForegroundAT, Li2023LayoutawareSD}, our evaluation on the DocUNet Benchmark involves 50 and 60 images, respectively.
-Furthermore, the DIR300 dataset's OCR performance is analyzed using 90 text-rich images, maintaining consistency with these established methods.
-The CER and ED performance of all 200 images are displayed on the DocReal benchmark.
+The Character Error Rate (CER) is calculated using: ($\textit{i} + \textit{d} + \textit{s}) / \textit{M}$, where \textit{M} is the total number of characters in the reference string.
+Following previous methods, our evaluation on the DocUNet involves 50 and 60 images, 90 text-rich images on DIR300 and all 200 images on the DocReal benchmark.